cferdinandi/adventure/content/adventures/mermaid-rescue.md

 - To extend this adventure further, the sorcerer can use the shell before the players have a chance to stop him, setting off another series of events.
 - Various NPCs in this adventure can be useful party companions if they're finding it too challenging.
 Notable options include one of the merfolk, the mermaid herself, a knight or unassuming townsperson, or a reformed sorcerer's apprentice whose committed to stopping the sorcer before it's too late.
 - This adventure can be quite long.
 You might want to break it up over several sessions, or cut out the storyline about going into the caves.

-## Questions

-- What do you know about the Castle of the North?
-- Where did the sorcerer come from?
-- What do you know about the merpeople?
-- What other magical creatures live in the area?
-- Where was the mermaid taken?
-- Why did the sorcerer take her?
-- Why are the sorcerer's apprentices working with him?
-- How can the sorcerer be defeated?